MyPureCloud/user-provisioning-scripts-js/docs/outline.md

   - Our groups API expects users to be submitted in a batch.
   - Submitting one user at a time can run into problems with per minute rate limits
   - Submitting one user at a time can into problems with our fair usage APIs.
-  - We use re

 2. Assigning the user to a role.
 (Why do we need a role?
 Roles control permissions and we are using the communicare role to)

-## Module 4: Create WebRTC Phones
+## Module 4: Creating WebRTC Phones

 1. What is the relationship between phone bases -> phones and stations
 2. What is the relationship between sites -> phones <- users.